 - Semrush Listing Management: Integrates directory management with broader SEO

-Track your listings’ performance using:
+Track how your listings perform using:

 - Google Analytics: Set up referral tracking for directory traffic